Criticism of democracy: Competence of the electorate

 Plato's view was that the ability of common men to vote was one of democracy's key failings.
 This aspect of democracy means that the vote of an expert has equal value to the vote of 'an incompetent'.
 Jason Brennan believes that low information voters are a significant problem in America, and that this is the main objection to democracies in general because the system does not incentivize being or becoming better informed.
 He cites a study in which it was found that less than 30% of Americans could name two or more of the rights listed in the Bill of Rights.
 He believes an informed voter should have extensive knowledge of the candidate's current and previous political beliefs/tendencies.
 He concludes that an epistocracy, which would only give a vote to those with an elite political understanding, would be better than a broad democracy.

+Economist Bryan Caplan argues in The Myth of the Rational Voter, that voters are not merely ignorant, but often "rationally irrational": systemically biased in their economic beliefs because the personal cost of error is negligible in large electorates.
+This leads democracies to favor interventionist policies that reduce overall welfare and individual economic freedom.

 Charles Maurras, a supporter of the Vichy regime and principal philosopher of the right-wing Action Française movement, believed in biological inequality and natural hierarchies.
 He argued that the individual is naturally subordinate to collectivities such as the family, society, and the state, and so those are doomed to fail if they are founded on the "myth of equality" or "abstract liberty".
 Maurras criticized democracy as being a "government by numbers" in which quantity matters more than quality, and the worst is favored over the best.
 Maurras denounced the principles of liberalism as described in The Social Contract by Jean-Jacques Rousseau and in the Declaration of the Rights of Man and of the Citizen as based upon the false assumptions of liberty and equality.
 He claimed that the parliamentary system subordinates the national interest, or common good, to private interests of a parliament's representatives where only short-sighted interests of individuals prevail.
 Other studies have found that attempts, such as those proposed by Maurras, to replace democratic meritocracy with authoritarian meritocracy face challenges since power can override merit.

 In his criticism of Western liberal democracy, academic Zhang Weiwei argues that liberal democracy is insufficiently meritocratic and fails to choose trustworthy leaders.